Calculate SWP withdrawals and corpus longevity. Safe withdrawal rates by age, inflation adjustment and tax comparison included | Calculator4U

 Calculate withdrawals from your Systematic Withdrawal Plan.

-The SWP (Systematic Withdrawal Plan) Calculator is your essential tool for planning sustainable income from investments.
-Whether you're a retiree seeking regular cash flow, planning early retirement, or simply need predictable periodic income from your accumulated wealth, this calculator helps you understand exactly how long your money will last and how to optimize withdrawals.
+A SWP (Systematic Withdrawal Plan) Calculator is your essential tool for planning sustainable income from investments, showing exactly how long your corpus will last at your chosen monthly withdrawal amount.
+This is the most critical calculation every retiree in India needs to make before stopping work.
+Whether you're a retiree seeking regular cash flow, planning early retirement, or simply needing predictable periodic income from your accumulated wealth, this calculator helps you understand exactly how long your money will last and how to optimize withdrawals.
+For example, from a Rs 1 crore corpus at age 60, a safe 4% annual withdrawal rate gives Rs 33,333 per month while keeping your corpus growing for 25-30 years.
+Withdraw too much and you run out of money in your 70s.
+Use this tool to find your exact sustainable income number.

-Unlike traditional income sources like fixed deposits or annuities, SWP allows your remaining corpus to stay invested in the market—potentially growing even as you withdraw.
+Unlike traditional income sources like fixed deposits where your principal is locked and interest is fully taxable, SWP allows your remaining corpus to stay invested in the market—potentially growing and continuing to compound even as you withdraw.
+SWP from equity mutual funds held over 1 year is taxed at just 10% LTCG on gains above Rs 1 lakh, making it the most tax-efficient retirement income structure available in India.
 The key challenge is balancing your income needs with portfolio longevity: withdraw too much and you deplete your savings prematurely; withdraw too little and you sacrifice quality of life.
 This calculator solves that equation for you.

 Bn = Balance at end of month n